Analysis - Discouraged UK firms wary of asking banks for loans

 High interest rates are not the only problem.

-"Fear of repricing or withdrawal of existing facilities continued to discourage many small business from approaching lenders altogether," the Bank said in a report last month.
+"Fear of repricing or withdrawal of existing facilities continued to discourage many small business from approaching lenders altogether," the BoE said in a report last month.

 A recent survey by BDRC Continental showed that 15 percent of SMEs had not applied for a bank loan or an overdraft in the previous 12 months but would have liked to.
 Discouragement was cited on par with the weak economy as a reason for not applying, the independent market research firm noted.